-Federal agencies pursuing energy improvements using energy savings performance contracting (ESPC) and utility energy service contracting (UESC) must be sure that energy projects—and the specific energy conservation measures (ECMs) intended to be implemented—do not introduce cyber vulnerabilities at the federal facilities where they are installed.
+Federal agencies pursuing energy improvements using performance contracting vehicles, such as energy savings performance contracts (ESPCs) and utility energy service contracts (UESCs), must be sure that energy projects, and the specific energy conservation measures (ECMs) that will be implemented do not introduce cybersecurity vulnerabilities at the federal facilities where they are installed.

 Legal and regulatory cybersecurity requirements provide the framework for federal and agency-specific policies and conditions for cybersecurity across federal facilities.
 These include, but are not limited, to: